 Like other major markets, Chicago experienced unprecedented law firm lateral attorney hiring during the 2021 economic recovery.
 The surge of transactional work stretched the attorney benches of leading large and midsize law firms in Chicago, the third-largest legal economy in the U.S. Corporate, lending, and real estate transactions significantly outpaced the number of available attorneys (mainly associates) needed to handle the matters.
 M&A deals reached record highs in 2021—especially private equity-related transactions.
 Notably, Chicago’s Kirkland & Ellis led all firms globally in 2021 as the top dealmaker advising companies on M&A transactions totaling over $443 billion.
 Similarly, litigation saw an uptick in attorney hiring as courts worked through an extensive backlog of cases that were on hold during the pandemic.

 The top Am Law-ranked, regional, and midsize law firms in Chicago hired a whopping 1586 lateral attorneys between January 1, 2021, and December 31, 2021 (1103 associates, 311 partners, and 172 counsels).
 This was a 70% increase over the 933 Chicago lateral attorneys hired in 2020.
-Markedly, associate hiring increased by 94%, to 569 associates.
+Markedly, associate hiring increased by 94%.
 Compared to the pre-pandemic economy, 2021 Chicago law firm lateral attorney hiring was 57% greater than the five-year average of lateral attorneys hired between 2015 and 2019, when firms hired an average of 1011 lateral attorneys annually.
 The difference is even starker when comparing associates only: Chicago lateral associate hiring in 2021 was 78% higher than the five-year average between 2015 and 2019.
 The leading practice areas driving the 2021 hiring boom were corporate (M&A, capital markets, and fund formation), finance, litigation, real estate, and IP (litigation and prosecution).

 Sustained Hiring Strength in 2022